gghez/awesomelib/README.md

-# Autolib Command Line Interface
+# Web application for autolib'

 This is a set of CLI commands allowing to retrieve information from you personal account to display them in a meaningful JSON format.